erir11/ml_ops_project/reports/README.md

 > *costing the most was ... due to ... .
 Working in the cloud was ...*
 >
 > Answer:
 Group member s233347 used 0.18 dollars on the final bucket version.
 This would likely have been higher if the bucket had been implemented correctly the first time.
-Furthermore, the extend to which DVC was actually used was rather due to our dataset remaining very consistent throughout the project.
+Furthermore, the extend to which DVC was actually used was rather low due to our dataset remaining very consistent throughout the project.